yuvrajsingh833/SnapTalk/README.md

 - **User Authentication:** Sign up, log in.
 - **Avatar Profile:** User can create their avatar profile.
 - **Responsive Design:** Fully responsive UI, optimized for mobile and desktop devices.
+- **Display of chat history:** User can see their chat history anytime

 ## Installation Guide